 I had an event booked at one of your libraries.
 Will this still be able to go ahead?

-All events are cancelled due to facility closures.
+All in-library events are cancelled due to facility closures.
 We will be in touch with you to discuss your booking further.
-We will talk to you about postponement or refund options.

 Yes.
-Our friendly FingerTip Team is available 9 to 5 Mon-Fri and 10-2 Sat-Sun to answer your library questions and help you to access our online resources.
+Our friendly FingerTip Team is available 9am to 5pm Monday to Friday and 10am to 2pm Saturday to Sunday to answer your library questions and help you to access our online resources.
 Call 03 941 7923 or live chat at christchurchcitylibraries.com/LiveOnline

 I normally have items delivered to me from your library.
 Will I still be able to access this service?